GoogleCloudPlatform/cloud-sql-go-connector/README.md

 #### postgres

-To use `database/sql`, use `postgres.RegisterDriver` with any necessary Dialer configuration.
+To use `database/sql`, use `pgxv4.RegisterDriver` with any necessary Dialer configuration.
 Note: the connection string must use the keyword/value format with host set to the instance connection name.